ig3/srf/README.md

 ## srf database

+Initially I used a slight modification of the Anki database but subsequently started over with a new, simplified database schema.
+Notes here are incomplete and probably out of date.
+The database structure is still evolving.

 A fact set records a set of related facts as field/value pairs.
 These are the essential items to be studied.